Thursday, June 30, 2011

 Over 70% of the world's population are unable to digest the milk sugar, lactose, which has led nutritionists to believe that this is the normal condition for adults, not some sort of deficiency.
 Perhaps nature is trying to tell us that we are eating the wrong food.

-produce, such as skimmed milk, low-fat cheese and yogurt.
+Before I had breast cancer for the first time, I had eaten a lot of dairy produce, such as skimmed milk, low-fat cheese and yogurt.
 I had used it as my main source of protein.
 I also ate cheap but lean minced beef, which I now realized was probably often ground-up dairy cow.

-cancer, I had been eating organic yogurts as a way of helping my digestive tract to recover and repopulate my gut with 'good' bacteria.
+In order to cope with the chemotherapy I received for my fifth case of cancer, I had been eating organic yogurts as a way of helping my digestive tract to recover and repopulate my gut with 'good' bacteria.

 Recently, I discovered that way back in 1989 yogurt had been implicated in ovarian cancer.
 Dr Daniel Cramer of Harvard University studied hundreds of women with ovarian cancer, and had them record in detail what they normally ate.
 Wish I'd been made aware of his findings when he had first discovered them.